bmcclelland/586-backend/project-notes.md

 # Client URL routing

-The frontent uses the URL hash fragment to navigate.
+The frontend uses the URL hash fragment to navigate.
 The user can go to a specific page directly through a url (such as [/#/projects](http://586-frontend.s3-website-us-east-1.amazonaws.com/#/projects).
 This is done by sending `Msg::Route` at init time, which calls `route` to find the appropriate message to send into the event loop:

 [link](https://github.com/bmcclelland/586-frontend/blob/master/src/msg.rs#L143)
 ```